Pole figures

 A pole figure is simply a stereogram with its axes defined by an external frame of reference with particular hkl poles plotted onto it from all of the crystallites in the polycrystal.
 Typically, the external frame is defined by the normal direction, the rolling direction, and the transverse direction in a sheet (ND, RD and TD respectively.
 Occasionally, CD meaning cross direction is used instead of TD.)

 The animation below shows the relationship between the orientation of the crystal and the stereographic projection obtained for the <100> poles.
-Up to five unit cells can be added to the projection.
-Try altering their orientations so that all five are similar and then different, and notice how the positions of the poles change.
+Drag an atom in the green sphere to reorientate the unit cell of the grain under consideration.
+This will alter the projections of the [100], [010] and [001] directions on the stereogram inside the rectangle.
+Press 'Add grain' to add the [100], [010] and [001] directions of another grain, up to a maximum of two additional grains.
+Try altering their orientations so that all three are similar and then different, and notice how the positions of the poles change.

 A pole figure for a polycrystalline aggregate, which shows completely random orientation, does not necessarily appear as might naively be expected.
 Angular distortions inherent in the stereographic projection result in the accumulation of points close to the centre of the pole figure as shown in the image below.